v-espitalier/Raytracer-rs/README.md

 ![Example of atari, cpu, gpu images](examples_imgs/atari_cpu.jpg)

 The code generates image files.
-You can then gather them in gif and convert them to a video using ImageMagick and ffmpeg respectively:
+You can then gather them to a video using ffmpeg:

 Compilation and run:
 ~~~